Italian Wine Professional™ (IWP)

 What are the prerequisites?

 There are no specific prerequisites for taking the Italian Wine Professional, but students with little prior knowledge of Italian wines may struggle to assimilate all the new information presented in the course.
-Though the Level 1 course is not required before taking the IWP, it is recommended for beginners.
+Though the foundational course Discovering Italian Wine is not required before taking the IWP, it is recommended for beginners.
 IWP students should be familiar with common wine terms and basic principles of viticulture and winemaking from previous experience or a general wine course.

 What’s covered in the course?